 Please note that some non-European partners request that incoming students purchase additional health insurance to comply with their immigration and institutional requirements.
 Similarly, after reviewing BU's travel cover, and depending on personal considerations or specific health issues, some students might decide to purchase an additional insurance policy to top-up what is available.

 Travel arrangements to your host institution are your responsibility.
 To benefit from lower prices we suggest you book your travel as soon as you receive your official acceptance letter.
 Please note this might mean purchasing your flights before you receive Erasmus+ funding.

 Visa (if applicable)

 Depending on your nationality and your exchange destination, you may be required to obtain a visa.
 Please check the web pages for incoming students at your host university, as key information on common queries is usually available there.
 Further guidance will be offered by your host institution, and any related questions must be directed to the Exchange Co-ordinator of your host institution, as they will have the latest information regarding legal and immigration matters in their country.

 Make the most of your time abroad

 Prepare for your semester abroad by joining a range of online language courses and conversation clubs offered by the Language Centre.
-Please check online information on available courses and conversation groups, and contact Paul Barnes for further information.
+Please check online information on available courses and conversation groups, and contact the Language Adviser for further information.

-Your study exchange can also count towards achieving the Global Talent Programme, which can help you develop your skills and enhance your employability.
+Your study exchange can also count towards achieving the Skills Development Programme, which can help you develop your skills and enhance your employability.